Calslock/lab1-chmurki/README.md

 App is available on `localhost:your_port`

 # Additional information
-**Only after initial build** - At first time Apache loads configuration files from alpine-apache image - for this reason app will is available under `localhost` after few minutes after initial docker run.
+**Only after initial build** - At first time Apache loads configuration files from alpine-apache image - for this reason app is available under `localhost` after few minutes after initial docker run.